 For example, any math class might teach you a series of “steps” you need to take to arrive at a solution.
 How about in an architectural studio?
 How does one simply “arrive” at a design?
 What questions do you need to ask that will influence your design?
 How much trial and error is necessary to move forward?

 In this case, sometimes it’s unclear how, if at all, the work you’re doing at a task level is contributing to a final product.
 One’s productivity might as well be zero, until you find the correct (or reasonable) route forward.
-If you were to graph the competition of a product/ solution/ feature/ etc over time, I would venture it is far from linear.
+If you were to graph the completion of a product/ solution/ feature/ etc over time, I would venture it is far from linear.

 Do the “flat lines” influence the slope of the future?
 Are flat lines unproductive?
 Can you bill your time for being unproductive?
 Is it productive to be unproductive?